• Skip to main content

 The pictures in this book crack me up, but it’s also a great version of Cinderella told exceptionally well.
 My Three wasn’t interested at first, but as the book got going and he recognized the familiar fairy tale, he was hooked.

-Penguin’s Hidden Talent, by Alex Latimer
+Alex Latimer

 This is wonderful book about an animal talent show.
 As it turns out, all the animals have a talent except for Penguin.
 Yet, behind the scenes, he’s a great organizer.
 When he’s dejected about not winning a prize, his friends hold a party for him to cheer him up – but it’s a flop because Penguin isn’t the organizer!
+This book doesn’t teach about penguins, but it’s a hilarious read!

-Penguin, by Polly Dunbar
+Polly Dunbar

 This is a bizarre book about a boy who gets a (stuffed?) penguin for a gift – but no matter what he does, he can’t get it to talk.
 When a passing lion eats the boy for being too noisy, Penguin bites his nose and the boy comes out.
 Penguin’s tongue is unleashed.
 A strange but enjoyable story.

-Go, Jojo, Go, by Tessa Bickford and Jennifer Castles
+Tessa Bickford and Jennifer Castles

-This book is unique because it’s a first person account by a penguin with photographs instead of illustrations. penguin has always wondered when he’ll be ready for his first swim – now it’s time!
+This book is unique because it’s a first person account by a penguin with photographs instead of illustrations.
+Penguin has always wondered when he’ll be ready for his first swim – now it’s time!
 This book helps kids see the world from a penguin’s perspective.

-Penguins Can’t Fly! by Richard Byrne.
+Penguins Can’t Fly!

 A gull and penguin are good friends from the day they hatch from their shells… and are dejected to learn that Gregory the gull can fly, but Hudson the penguin cannot.
 Hudson is discouraged when Gregory’s new friends make fun of him for not being able to fly.
 But when Gregory is caught underwater by a fisherman’s net, Hudson saves the day by diving under to rescue him.

-Sergio Makes a Splash, by Edel Rodriguez
+Sergio Makes a Splash

 This is a funny book about a penguin who loves soccer, fish, and water… but not swimming.
 Eventually he overcomes his fears.
 Cute!

-Little Penguin Gets the Hiccups, by Tadgh Bentley
+Little Penguin Gets the Hiccups

 This is a really cute story about a penguin asking the child reading the book to scare the hiccups out of him.
 Finally an orca does the job… and it’s so surprising it will scare you too!
 One of the best parts of the book is the surprising ending.